haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 # Willibald data vault data warehouse with dbt installation guidelines for dummies

+For an overview of all the available tutorials and documents, go to [README](../readme.md).

 Within this document we will try to describe every step necessary to fully install the Willibald on dbt implementation, trying not to assume any prior knowledge.
 You don't need to know anything about Python, dbt or data vault.